John Koch: Art

 In his personal works, Koch created unusual and complex compositions, sometimes through the use of mirrors, as in Interior of Studio (1956).
-The painting at first appears to be a casual genre scene, with a handsome young man, Ernest Ulmer, one of Dora's piano students, relaxing on a sofa, center, while Dora is on the phone, left.
+The painting at first appears to be a casual genre scene, with a handsome young bodybuilder, Ernest Ulmer, one of Dora's piano students, relaxing on a sofa, center, while Dora is on the phone, left.
 Reflected in the large mirror behind Ulmer is the opposite end of the room, where piano student Don Edmans and Koch's father are engaged in conversation before the glare of a window.
-Also semi-obscured by the glare is Koch standing at his easel, gazing intently at Ulman (and at the viewer via his reflection).
-Koch seems to have given the painting to Ulmer, "which hung in his own living room for many years", and who donated it to the Metropolitan Museum of Art in 2007.
+Also semi-obscured by the glare is Koch standing at his easel, gazing intently at Ulmer (and at the viewer via Koch's reflection).
+Koch seems to have given the painting to Ulmer, "which hung in his own living room for many year."
+Ulmer donated Interior of Studio to the Metropolitan Museum of Art in 2007.

 Ulmer posed for Koch's "most self-revealing painting", The Sculptor (1964, oil on canvas, 80" x 59 7/8", Brooklyn Museum).
 Its original title was Prometheus, the god who stole fire from Mount Olympus.
 A full-length standing male nude seen from behind, Ulmer towers over the seated Koch and holds a cigarette lighter at hip level, while the artist leans in to get a light.
 The lighter illuminates Koch's face and its flame is vividly reflected in his glasses, "a sexually loaded reference to Prometheus's gift of fire to mankind".

 As punishment for the theft of fire, Zeus chained Prometheus to a rock and sent an eagle each day to tear out his liver.
 Koch was an occasional sculptor, and modeled Prometheus and Hercules, a work depicting Hercules wrestling with the eagle to rescue the chained Prometheus.
-A large version of this appears in the background of The Sculptor, and Ulmer may have posed for the sculpture as well as the painting.
+A large version of this sculpture appears in the background of The Sculptor, and Ulmer may have posed for the sculpture as well as the painting.

-Koch's most frequent model was Dora, who appeared in dozens of his paintings, including tender double portraits painted for their wedding anniversaries.
+Koch's most frequent model was his wife Dora, who appeared in dozens of his paintings, including tender double portraits painted for their wedding anniversaries.